wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/01-Creating-and-Managing-Custom-Tables.md

 In this example, you're going to create a custom table to store form submissions, which will have a field for the name and a message.

-## The `WPDB` class
+## The `wpdb` class

 To start, you need to first establish a connection to the WordPress database.
-Thankfully, WordPress already does this automatically by using the `WPDB` class.
+Thankfully, WordPress already does this automatically by using the `wpdb` class.

-The `WPDB` class is used to manage a database connection while also providing helpful methods to perform queries and retrieve data from the connected database in a structured way.
+The `wpdb` class is used to manage a database connection while also providing helpful methods to perform queries and retrieve data from the connected database in a structured way.

 During PHP execution, WordPress creates a `$wpdb` global object variable as an instance of this class by using the `DB_HOST`, `DB_NAME`, `DB_USER`, and `DB_PASSWORD` constants defined in your `wp-config.php` file.